Dr. Seuss’ home on sale for the first time in 75 years

-The longtime San Diegan did all of his most famous works from the apex of the 5,000-square-foot estate, high above the La Jolla coastline.
+The longtime San Diegan did all of his most famous works from the apex of the 5,000-square-foot estate, high above the La Jolla coastline, KSWB reports.
 With views stretching from Catalina to Tijuana, it’s not hard to understand where the writer got his inspiration.

 The four-acre property is offered for sale at just under $19 million with the proceeds slated to benefit the University of California San Diego.
 The 5,004-square-foot home has four bedrooms and 4 1/2 bathrooms, according to Redfin, and was built in 1950.
 It also features an attached garage and swimming pool.